afelipfo/orchestration_project1/ASSIGNMENT.md

-For solving this project and creating the ELT pipeline you will need to complete Python (.py) and SQL (.sql) files distributed across different folders.
-Below we provide instructions on how to proceed and the order:

 ## 1. Extract

-For the pipeline data extraction phase, you will have to fill in all the functions with a **TODO** mark inside the `src/extract.py` module.

 If you want to check your code meets the requirements, you can test that particular module simply by running: